-The Board Remuneration and Nomination Committee ("R&N") is responsible for leading the process for new appointments to the Board.
-Before any appointment is made by the Board, the R&N shall evaluate the balance of skills, knowledge and experience on the Board, and, in the light of this evaluation, prepare a description of the role and capabilities required for a particular appointment.
+The Board Remuneration and Nomination Committee is responsible for leading the process for new appointments to the Board.
+The Board Remuneration and Nomination Committee shall regularly evaluate the balance of skills, knowledge and experience on the Board, and, in the light of this evaluation, prepare a description of the role and capabilities required for future appointments.

-In performing its duties, the R&N must not discriminate on basis of any characteristic protected by applicable law such as race, national origin, gender, religion, disability, age or sexual orientation.
+In performing its duties, the Board Remuneration and Nomination Committee must not discriminate on basis of any characteristic protected by applicable law such as race, national origin, gender, religion, disability, age or sexual orientation.
 Instead, candidates to the Board shall be assessed on their honesty, competence and capabilities to carry out the role.
 In terms of age, however, the competency assessment may be indirectly discriminatory because for some roles (such as the chairman of the Board or of its committees) due regard shall be given to the candidate's experience, which, by definition, is acquired over a period of time.
 Likewise, in some circumstances, in assessing the capabilities of an individual, the national origin or the country of residence may also impact the assessment insofar as knowledge and experience on a given national market, business and regulatory environment may be linked to the national provenance of the candidate and not fill the skills gap required for the Board.